Sterling Capital Stratton Small Cap Value Fund Fact Sheet

 Past performance does not guarantee future results.
 The performance data quoted represents past performance and current returns may be lower or higher.
 The investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than the original cost.
 To obtain performance information current to the most recent month end, please visit the performance summary.

 The performance of the Stratton Small Cap Value Fund reflects the deduction of fees for value-added services associated with a mutual fund, such as investment management and fund accounting fees.
 The inception date for Class A Shares is 11/16/2015.
 The inception date for Class C Shares is 11/16/2015.
 The inception date for Class Inst'l Shares is 04/12/1993.
+The inception date for Class R6 Shares is 02/03/2020.
 The performance shown reflects the reinvestment of all dividend and capital gains distributions.

 Current and future portfolio holdings are subject to change and risk.
 Based on Market Value of securities.